GitYourMQ/gityourmq-01/README.md

    Note how simple it is:

    - `Dockerfile`: Defines the queue manager structure; we'll examine in detail later.
    - `LICENSE`: A permissive MIT licence that allows you to use this example freely in your own work.
    - `README.md`: This tutorial text.
+We use [Markdown](https://www.markdownguide.org/), becuase is simple and easy to use to create well formatted documents.
    - `docs`: Extended documentation for this tutorial.

-**ADVANTAGE:** Using markdown, `README.md` files and a `doc` folder to describe your queue manager enables other uses can quickly understand your queue manager.
+**ADVANTAGE:** Using Markdown, `README.md` and a `doc` folder to describe your queue manager enables other uses can quickly understand its structure and behaviour.

 ---